Last Updated on

-Burris fullfield ii.
+Burris fullfield II.
 There is 2 version of the scope.
 Both versions look similar.
 But they do have some difference between them.
-We are going to review the 3-9x40mm version but we are going to mention the difference between the 3-9x40mm and 4.5-14x42mm at the end of the Burris Fullfield ii review.
+We Took 3-9x40mm version as a key product but at the end we’ll mention the difference between the 3-9x40mm and 4.5-14x42mm riflescope.

 |Adjustment Click Value||0.25 MOA|